 We’ve made this easy bean burger twice because they really are sooo easy.
 It’s a genius idea of Kate’s to use spicy refried beans as the base.
 It means they already have loads of flavour and the beans are the perfect texture.
 If you don’t like your burger spicy, just use plain refried beans.
 I’ve tried both and spicy or not, the burgers are fab.

-- 215g tin (1 cup) spicy refried beans (check the label to ensure it's vegan)
+- .5 can spicy refried beans Half a can = 1/2 cup. (check the label to ensure it's vegan)

 - 2 tbsp breadcrumbs